jameskelly33/Milestone-Project-4-LangSchool/README.md

 * Now the new database should be set up and working.

 ## **Gunicorn**

-* In order to run the app succesfully Gunicorn, a Python WSGI HTTP Server must be installed.
+* In order to run the app successfully Gunicorn, a Python WSGI HTTP Server must be installed.

         pip3 install Gunicorn